scarlosteixeira/react-weather/weather-app/src/README.md

 1. 1 day of whiteboarding and singing off.
 2. 2 days for research, development and coding.
 3. 2 days to get a minimum viable project.
-4. 1 days for polishing, bug fixing.
+4. 1 day for polishing, bug fixing.
 5. 1 day to present the completed project.